 Upgrading to the gold standard would deliver:

 - a group of representatives (the parliament) that better reflects the views of voters;

-- ensure that many more voters have a representative in their district that they actually voted for; and
+- a higher proportion of voters with a representative in their district that they actually voted for;

 These benefits are described in more detail below.